-Food chemistry is an exciting and extremely rewarding area of science in New Zealand.
+Food science is an exciting and extremely rewarding area of science in New Zealand.
 With this major, you will gain the skills and knowledge required in this profession.

 Human existence is maintained on the basis that we provide our bodies with sufficient nutrition.
 A scientific understanding of food is vital to human existence on many levels.
 It increases our ability to add value to our agricultural and horticultural industries, helps us understand the impact of nutrition on the health of our economy and the importance of nutrition and people’s individual health.
 The role of a food scientist is critical in the production of food.
 Jobs include working in food processing or packaging industries, developing new products with the help of biotechnology and improving the nutritional content of foods through research and development.